nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**
 1. Being able to edit/delete order history of a customer
-2. Being able to export customer order history into csvs file
+2. Being able to export customer order history into csv file